-A responsive website is a must for effective dental marketing.
-This type of site automatically adapts to the size of the reader’s device, which means that it features a beautiful design, easy readability and intuitive navigation whether viewed on a phone, tablet or standard computer.
+Optimized websites automatically adapt to the size of the reader’s device, which means that they feature beautiful designs, easy readability and intuitive navigation whether viewed on a phone, tablet or standard computer.
+Making your dental content writing user-friendly supports and boosts content marketing for dentists.
 Check out the site for Aesthetica Contemporary Dentistry to see an example of responsive design done right.

 3. Do Invest in Custom Photography

-Stock photos and clip art can look out of touch, especially when you rely on free images that don’t necessarily mesh with the brand you want your dental marketing website to portray.
-As devices have become increasingly more powerful, websites that rely solely on text with just a few images for emphasis might as well be dinosaurs.
+Using stock photos and clip art in your dental web content can look out of touch, especially when you rely on free images that don’t necessarily mesh with the brand you want your marketing dental practice to portray.
+Using actual photos of your team, your satisfied patients, your office and your equipment gives your potential patients a true window into your practice.

-4. Don’t Let It Stagnate
+4. Don’t Let Dental Web Content Stagnate

 New York City dentist Lawrence Spindel is an example of dental blogging done right.
 His Ask Dr. Spindel blog, which answers common patient questions and provides other pertinent information, has been ongoing for more than 10 years and features several new posts every month.

-5. Do Include Calls to Action
+5. Do Include Calls to Action in Your Dental Writing

-Simply put, a call to action makes it easy for website readers to take the next step, whether you want them to schedule an appointment or share your blog post with their social media followers.
+You put in the work to create great dental blog content and you’ve optimized your website, but how do you encourage visitors to act and not just read?
+Simply put, a call to action makes it easy for website readers to take the next step, whether you want them to schedule an appointment or share your dental blog post with their social media followers.
 Encourage visitors to interact with your practice by creating effective calls to action.